vadimv/server-components/README.md

 The default request-to-state routing implementation returns a provided initial state for any incoming HTTP request.

+The root component or a descendant component maps the routing result state to a specific view.
+See [HTML markup Java DSL](#HTML markup Java DSL).

-In a kind of opposite way, the current application's state can be mapped to the browser's navigation bar path using another function, which corresponds to another parameter of the ``App`` constructor.
+For SPAs, the current application's state can be mapped to the browser's navigation bar path using another function, which corresponds to another parameter of the ``App`` constructor.

 ```java